rahultoppur/CUDA/module_2_CUDA/matrix_add/README.md

 # Matrix Addition

 ## Introduction
-In this module, we will explore GPU performance when it comes to matrix operations.
+In this module, we will continue to explore GPU performance when it comes to matrix operations.
 Specifically, we will focus on matrix addition.

 ## C Implementation (`matrix_add.c`) and a Quick Refresher
 Before you start implementing `matrix_add.c`, briefly recall the thought process behind matrix addition for two `N` X `N` matrices (building off of our previous implementation of vector addition).